 The information provided in this Consumer Information Guide is intended to meet the federal requirements set forth by the Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA).
 Educational institutions are required to disclose specific consumer information about the school to current and prospective students.
 The following is a summary of such consumer information with references to additional details and reports.
 Although every effort has been made to ensure the accuracy of the information, material, and data contained within this document, absolute accuracy is not guaranteed.
-Questions about the compilation of this document or its contents should be directed to the Office of Institutional Research and Effectiveness at (561) 803-2055.
+Questions about the compilation of this document or its contents should be directed to the Office of Accreditation and Assessment at (561) 803-2050.

 Palm Beach Atlantic University is accredited by the Southern Association of Colleges

 and Schools Commission